Aiven-Labs/fish-and-chips-and-kafka/slides/notes.rst

 Can have multiple Producers and Consumers

-A Producer send a message to a named *Topic*, each Consumer reads from a single Topic
+A Producer send messages to (one or more) named *Topics*

+Each Consumer reads from (one or more) Topics

 *Partitions* can be used to "spread the load" within a Topic